 Let’s start with the bad news: getting a good deal for cruises directly using points is an unlikely occurrence.
 Most cruise companies don’t offer traditional airline- or hotel-style loyalty programs, and therefore it’s almost impossible to book a cruise with points for outsized value the way you would book a flight or hotel.

-However, you can still use fixed-value points currencies like TD Rewards, Scene+, CIBC Aventura, or HSBC Rewards to either cover the complete cost of a cruise or at least offset a large portion of your expenses.
+However, you can still use fixed-value points currencies like TD Rewards, Scene+, CIBC Aventura, and BMO Rewards to either cover the complete cost of a cruise or at least offset a large portion of your expenses.

 Additionally, if we consider the overall expenses of a cruise expedition, the costs would usually include flights to and from the departure and arrival ports, as well as hotel nights before and after the sailing.
 These can easily make up a significant amount of the overall cost of the trip, and are more easily bookable using points.